ronreiter/interactive-tutorials/tutorials/learn-html.org/en/Styles.md

 ### Defining CSS

-CSS can be defined using three methods:
+CSS can be defined using four methods:

 #### 1. Inline